dfinnis/Multilayer_Perceptron/README.md

 Provide addtional argument SEED integer for randomization.

-This seeds the pseudo-randomization of weights and shuffling of data.
+This seeds the pseudo-randomization of weights & shuffling of data.
 Thus a data split, model & loss can be replicated exactly with a given seed.
 The default seed is the current time.